Digital artwork by Adam Ferriss

 The boy's face pinches and wrinkles spread over his forehead before releasing—he realizes this is a new tactic.
 Then his mouth opens.
 "Of course.
 I trust you, Papa."

-"It's not important that you trust me; it's important that you trust yourself, Angelo."
+"It's not important you trust me; it's important you trust yourself, Angelo."

 The boy tries hard to imagine a story that would require him to trust himself, but he cannot.